peterhinch/micropython-async/v3/docs/TUTORIAL.md

 constant creation of tasks.
 Arguably the `Barrier` class is the best approach.

 **NOTE NOT YET SUPPORTED - see Message class**
-An Event can also provide a means of communication between an interrupt handler and a task.
+An Event can also provide a means of communication between a soft interrupt handler and a task.
 The handler services the hardware and sets an event which is tested in slow time by the task.
 See [PR6106](https://github.com/micropython/micropython/pull/6106).